AvijitBag/OceanFFT/README.md

 ## Key Implementation Details
 This sample demonstrates the migration of the following prominent CUDA features:
- - CUDA CUFFT API
+ - CUDA FFT API (CUFFT)

 OceanFFT sample demonstrates how to use FFT API to synthesize and render an ocean surface in real-time.
+SYCL oceanFFT generates wave heightfield at time based on initial heightfield and dispersion relationship.
+Then FFT API is executed in inverse order to convert to spatial domain.
+Finally, height map values and slope values are evaluated and compared with reference values to determine it is correct or wrong.

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.

+## CUDA source code evaluation

+The OceanFFT sample demonstrates the FFT through different process one after the another.

+- Generate wave spectrum in frequency domain.
+- Execute inverse FFT to convert to spatial domain.
+- Update height map values based on output of FFT.
+- Calculate slope by partial differences in spatial domain.

+> **Note**: For more information on how to use Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).

 ## Set Environment Variables